 Clearly my work traverses art, function and the design sphere with the consequence that I've worked with a few architects and designers to create custom pieces for projects, ranging from large chandeliers (old 2 litre wine bottles, hand-ground) for triple volume spaces to massive steel gates for a large up-market farm.
 I do take on commissions, but with conditions...

 My work has been sold all over the world, mostly in Western Europe.
-The most recent works can be found at various galleries in the Western Cape: ManZArt+ in Franschoek, Dorpstraat Gallery in Stellenbosch, Kunskantoor in Hermanus, FLAG Collective in Hermanus and the local B'bos Art Gallery in Baardskeersdersbos.
+The most recent works can be found at various galleries in the Overstrand: Kunskantoor in Hermanus, FLAG Collective in Hermanus, the local B'bos Art Gallery in Baardskeersdersbos and at my workshop (the latter by appointment only).

 My workshop is usually closed to the public but I sometimes accept visitors (with ample forewarning).
-And, since I am one of the nine principal artists on the long-running Baardskeerdersbos Art Route, I have an open day with them twice a year, There is also a separate "vernissage" evening, by invitation only, for designers, architects, gallerists and a few special friends and patrons.
+And, since I am one of the ten principal artists on the long-running Baardskeerdersbos Art Route, I have an open day with them twice a year, There is also a separate "vernissage" evening at our gallery, by invitation only, for designers, architects, gallerists and a few special friends and patrons.

 I am planning a series of work on location at clients' houses or business (locally and overseas), incorporating materials found on-site, possibly during re-building.
 I'll keep everyone posted...

-I hope to have the pleasure of one day meeting you at The Workshop @ Foxglove Farm, or at one of my exhibitions out an-and-about.
+I hope to have the pleasure of one day meeting you at The Workshop @ Foxglove Farm, or at one of my exhibitions out and-and-about.
 Or possibly at our "vernissage" evening...

 When we were last in Paris, well over 15 years ago, we were wandering through the antiques market on Rue Mouffetard when I found a steel die with design which caught my eye, lying amongst other old dies and moulds.
 Ever since then I have used it to add my unique mark on each of my pieces, either pressing it into metal labels which I then attach, or stamping into the piece itself, sometimes with ink or paint.
 It is the very last step in the process and only takes place when I am completely satisfied with my work.